micbay/RaceTimerAndController/README.md

 ## **LCD Libraries and Initialization in Code:**
 In order to interact with the LCD screen, and update what is written, we are using the `hd44780` lcd library.
 This is a drop in replacement for the very common `LiquidCrystal` library.
 Since we are using an I2C backpack we must also include the built-in Arduino `Wire` library to manage the I2C communication.

   - [Wire](https://www.arduino.cc/en/Reference/Wire) - Built-in Arduino library used to setup and control I2C communication.
+This library is installed as part of the Arduino IDE and does not need to be added seperately.
   - [hd44780](https://www.arduino.cc/reference/en/libraries/hd44780/) - Of the many available, we have chosen `hd44780` as our LCD display driver and API.
     - `hd44780_I2Cexp.h` - Because we are using an LCD with an I2C backpack we need to also include the *hd44780_I2Cexp.h* io class which is installed with the *hd44780* library.